Analysis of the Single Reference Coupled Cluster Method for Electronic Structure Calculations: The Discrete Coupled Cluster Equations: Background and Problem Setting

 From a functional analysis point of view, the electronic Hamiltonian $H$ possesses certain desirable properties, namely continuity and ellipticity on appropriate Sobolev spaces.
 More precisely (see, for instance, \cite[Chapter 4]{yserentant2010electronic}), \begin{itemize} \item The electronic Hamiltonian defined through Equation \eqref{eq:Hamiltonian} is bounded as a mapping from $\widehat{\mathcal{H}}^1$ to $\widehat{\mathcal{H}}^{-1}$: \item The electronic Hamiltonian defined through Equation \eqref{eq:Hamiltonian} satisfies the following ellipticity condition on the Gelfand triple $\widehat{\mathcal{H}}^1 \hookrightarrow \widehat{\mathcal{L}}^2 \hookrightarrow \widehat{\mathcal{H}}^{-1}$:

 \end{itemize}

-An important consequence of the above ellipticity estimate is that the electronic Hamiltonian, modified by any suitable shift, defines an invertible operator on a subspace of $\widehat{\mathcal{H}}^1$.
+An important consequence of the above ellipticity estimate is that the electronic Hamiltonian, modified by any suitable shift, defines an invertible operator on $\widehat{\mathcal{H}}^1$.
 This fact will be of great importance in our analysis in Sections \ref{sec:3} and \ref{sec:4}.